Digby Tatham-Warter: Later life

 After the war ended, Digby served in British-controlled Mandatory Palestine before being appointed to the 5th King's African Rifles in British Kenya in 1946, where he also bought two estates in Eburru and Nanyuki.
 During the Mau Mau Uprising, Digby raised a volunteer mounted police force at his own expense and led them into battle against the Mau Mau.
 He then retired to run his estates.
 He also created the concept of the modern safari where animals would be photographed rather than hunted.
 During Kenyan independence, it is reported that the British Defence staff told the British High Commissioner to "look after Tatham-Warter".

 Personal life

 Tatham-Warter married in 1949 Jane Boyd, daughter of Captain Roderick Bulteel Boyd (farmer in Nanyuki, Kenya) and granddaughter of Arthur George Egerton, 5th Earl of Wilton, and they had three daughters and several grandchildren.
-Their daughter Belinda Rose Tatham-Warter (b.
-1954) married in Nanyuki German aristocrat Friedrich von Oldenburg, great-grandson of Frederick Augustus II, last ruling Grand Duke of Oldenburg.
+Their daughter Belinda Rose Tatham-Warter (born 1954) married in Nanyuki German aristocrat Friedrich von Oldenburg, great-grandson of Frederick Augustus II, last ruling Grand Duke of Oldenburg.
 Digby died in Nanyuki on 21 March 1993.